Fudgy Oreo Brownies

 Table of Contents

-2. Ingredients needed
+2. Key Ingredients

-3. How to make oreo brownies
+3. How to make Oreo brownies

-6. Frequently asked questions
+5. Frequently asked questions

-7. More brownie recipes you’ll love
+6. More brownie recipes

-8. Oreo Brownies (Recipe Card)
+7. Fudgy Oreo Brownies (Recipe Card)

 • The perfect duo.
 Trust me, after one bite, you’ll wonder why you never thought of this combination sooner!

-Ingredients needed
+Key Ingredients

 • Sugar.
 I prefer the flavor of white granulated sugar, but you can use brown sugar or coconut sugar if you prefer.

 • Yogurt.
-This will give the brownies a smoother texture reminiscent of the cream layer in oreo cookies.
+This will give the brownies a smoother texture reminiscent of the cream layer in Oreo cookies.
 Stick to plain, unsweetened yogurt.

 • Cocoa powder.
 I like using unsweetened Dutch-process cocoa powder for its mild, smooth flavor, but you can use Dutch black cocoa powder for a more robust chocolate flavor.